eea/eea.docker.plone/instance/README.md

 * `sources.cfg`  - provide un-released Plone Add-ons
 * `base.cfg`     - customize everything

-Bellow is an example of `Dockerfile` to build a custom version of Plone with your custom versions of packages based on this image:
+Below is an example of `Dockerfile` to build a custom version of Plone with your custom versions of packages based on this image:

     FROM eeacms/plone